 Key takeaways

-Oral semaglutide (Rybelsus) starts working in your body within one hour of taking it.
+Oral semaglutide (Wegovy pill, Rybelsus) starts working in your body within one hour of taking it.

 Most people start to see improved blood sugar levels, weight loss, and appetite changes within the first three months of taking oral semaglutide.

 Before you start a new medication, it’s natural to wonder how long it will be before you see results.
-And when it comes to Rybelsus (oral semaglutide) — be it for type 2 diabetes or off-label for weight loss — that’s no exception.
-So, how long does oral semaglutide take to work?
+And when it comes to oral semaglutide, that’s no exception.
+So, whether you’re considering the Wegovy pill or Rybelsus, you likely want to know: how long does oral semaglutide take to work?

 Below, we answer that question and review the factors that can influence how quickly you can see results on oral semaglutide.